-- Be wary of people who strike up a friendship or romance and then start mentioning money problems. - Use Google Images (images.google.com) to check whether their photos have been stolen from elsewhere. - Check their Facebook page for comments or likes on their posts.
-If they don't have many, their Friends list may be fake. - Don't transfer money or give your bank or credit card details to somebody you haven't met in person.
+- Be careful about trusting people who strike up a friendship or romance and then start mentioning money problems. - Use Google Images (images.google.com) to check whether their photos have been stolen from elsewhere. - Check their Facebook page for comments or likes on their posts.
+If they don't have many, their Friends list may be fake. - Don't transfer money or give your bank or credit card details to somebody you have not met in person.